shivsj21/Notes/HAProxy Load Balancer.md

 haproxy -v
 ```

-3. **Run Backend Services for Testing**
-   Instructions to set up two simple HTTP servers on ports 8081 and 8082.

-4. **Edit HAProxy Configuration File**
-   Steps to configure HAProxy with frontend and backend settings.

-5. **Verify HAProxy Configuration Syntax**
-   Command to check the HAProxy configuration for syntax errors.

-6. **Restart HAProxy Service**
-   Command to restart the HAProxy service to apply changes.

-7. **Test HAProxy Load Balancing**
-   Steps to test load balancing by accessing the configured IP in a browser.

-8. **Remove HAProxy (Optional)**
-   Command to remove HAProxy and clean up the installation.

 ### Run two backend services (for testing):
 - Open two terminal windows and run these commands in each: